Kid Food

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

 No shade on ordering pizza, but sometimes you want something extra special for your kid’s birthday party food.
-For my two kids, ages 13 and 7, I’ve tried just about every combination of delivery, Trader Joe’s goodies, and homemade snacks, and I’ve finally gotten comfortable with how to feed kids at a birthday party, whether they’re tots or tweens, so that they’ll actually eat and enjoy the food.
+For my two kids, I’ve tried just about every combination of delivery, Trader Joe’s goodies, and homemade snacks, and I’ve finally gotten comfortable with how to feed kids at a birthday party, whether they’re tots or tweens, so that they’ll actually eat and enjoy the food.

 A Few Tips on Food For a Birthday Party